appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 - `The Organization Name`: Enter your organization's name.
 - `Appcircle Main Domain`: Specify the [domain name](#domain-name) that will host nine subdomains.
 Ensure the domain is properly configured and can handle subdomain creation as required.
 - `Appcircle Initial User Email`: Provide the admin email address for the Appcircle server.
 It is recommended to use an email address that exists and can receive emails for password reset purposes.
 - `Appcircle Initial User Password`: Set the password for the initial user.
-The password must adhere to the Appcircle password policy:
+The password should adhere to the Appcircle password policy:
   - Minimum length of 6 characters.
   - At least one lowercase letter.
   - At least one uppercase letter.